Skills in Demand Visa

-The Skills in Demand Visa is replacing the Temporary Skill Shortage (subclass 482) Visa from 7 December 2024 with a three-tiered system for applicants based on their annual earnings and occupation.
-The new ‘Skills in Demand visa’ aims to address labour market needs and introduces several significant changes for temporary skilled migrant workers, including more time to find another sponsor if their employment is terminated, and a clearer pathway to apply for permanent residency.
+The Skills in Demand Visa has replaced the Temporary Skill Shortage (subclass 482) Visa from 7 December 2024, moving to a three-tiered system for applicants based on their annual earnings and occupation.
+This new Skills in Demand visa aims to address labour market needs and introduces several significant changes for temporary skilled migrant workers, including more time to find another sponsor if their employment is terminated, and a clearer pathway to apply for permanent residency.
 Skill shortages will now be independently verified, and employers will have more incentive to attract and retain skilled workers.

-The three-tiered system is planned as follows:
+The three-tiered system in use for the Skills in Demand Visa is as follows:

-Tier 1 – Specialist Skills Pathway | Tier 2 – Core Skills Pathway | Tier 3 – Essential Skills Pathway |
+Tier 1 – Specialist Skills Pathway Tier 2 – Core Skills Pathway Tier 3 – Essential Skills Pathway

 – No occupation list applicable, however trades workers, machine operators, drivers and labourers are excluded

-– Requires guaranteed annual earnings of at least $135,000 which will be indexed annually – Priority processing with a commitment to a 7-day median visa processing time |
+– Requires guaranteed annual earnings of at least $135,000 which will be indexed annually

 – A simpler and regularly updated Core Skills Occupation list (CSOL) managed by Jobs and Skills Australia

-– Requires guaranteed annual earnings of at least $73,150 which will be indexed annually |
+– Requires guaranteed annual earnings of at least $73,150 which will be indexed annually

 – For occupations earning under $73,150 per year but working in essential skill occupations.

-– Further assessment by the government is being undertaken on the best way to introduce this pathway This pathway is likely to be sector-specific, with stronger regulatory framework, minimum standards and ongoing advice from Jobs and Skills Australia |
+This pathway is likely to be sector-specific, with stronger regulatory framework, minimum standards and ongoing advice from Jobs and Skills Australia

-Skilled temporary visas- Replacement of TSS 482 visa
+Skilled temporary visas — replacement of TSS 482 visa

-The SID visa introduces three distinct streams:
+At launch, the new SID visa comprises three distinct streams:

-1. Specialist Skills Stream
+1. Skills in Demand Visa – Specialist Skills Stream

-2. Core Skills Stream
+2. Skills in Demand Visa – Core Skills Stream

-- Applicable for occupations listed on the Core Skills Occupation List (CSOL).
+• Applicable for occupations listed on the Core Skills Occupation List (CSOL).

-- Minimum salary threshold: $73,150, indexed annually in line with Average Weekly Ordinary Time Earnings (AWOTE).
+• Minimum salary threshold: $73,150, indexed annually in line with Average Weekly Ordinary Time Earnings (AWOTE).

-3. Labour Agreement Stream
+3. Skills in Demand Visa – Labour Agreement Stream

 Key Eligibility Requirements